Payment Terms for Contractors in Australia: Key Points

 Who sets the contractor payment terms in Australia?

-In Australia, payment terms for contractors are typically negotiated and agreed upon between the contractor and the project owner.
-This negotiation process allows both parties to consider factors such as the scope of work, project timeline, and industry standards when determining the payment terms.
+In Australia, contractor payment terms are usually negotiated and agreed upon between the contractor and the client (or project owner).
+During this process, both parties take into account the scope of work, project duration, and industry standards when defining how and when payments will be made.

 What are the main contractor’s payment terms in Australia?